3. Tools

 1. Given an asset inventory, R2D cross-references the assets with a US counties map (2021), generating a set of US county codes that overlap with the provided asset inventory.

 3. The Census and ACS information from the downloaded GIS files is extracted and appended to the assets in the copied layer by performing a spatial join.
-This means that each asset within the copied layer will be augmented to contain the informtaion extracted from the Census block level layer and the ACS block group layer of which it is located in.
+This means that each asset within the copied layer will be augmented to contain the information extracted from the Census block level layer and the ACS block group layer in which it is located.

 Note